joyrexus/regula/README.md

 The `Evaluator` class provides the following utility methods:

+- `evaluation.evaluate(input)`: evaluate an input object against the ruleset
 - `evaluation.getSnapshot()`: get a snapshot of the current evaluation state
 - `evaluation.getCount()`: get the number of evaluations performed
 - `evaluation.getDataSources()`: get the data sources used in the ruleset